KrishDave1/Sync/README.md

 - Protection of sensitive routes
 - Google authentication using OAuth2.0

-- Built with TypeScript
+- Built with TypeScript, Tailwind CSS
-- TailwindCSS
 - Icons from Lucide

 - Class merging with tailwind-merge